en472/task2/README.md

 The conda environment is created with python version 3.7.0 and packages samtools, bcftools, bedtools, snpEff version 4.3, snippy version 3.2 and minimap.
 Next, samtools is downgraded to version 1.3 in a separate bash command (NO idea why this happened, but this is the only way that it seemed to work for some reason).
 Finally, as before, an f string was used to chain together a bach command to run snippy, which creates a new directory called snippy_results containing the snps.vcf results file.

 ### Combining VCFs:
+The function vcf_combine defined in vcf_combine.py was used to generate a list of mutations detected from both bcftools and snippy.
+It stripped each line of both vcf files down to just the nucleotide point, and the nucleotide mutations detected, and then formatted them for direct comparison.
+After removing duplicates, a combined vcf file was created.